 According to nTitle CEO Peter van Grinsven, the company aims to “put the power back where it belongs.”
 A bold claim indeed.
 This would be done by focusing on the independent developers and gamers themselves.
 That’s where blockchain and cryptocurrency networks come in.
 Proprietors want to move from established platforms such as Steam.
 This would then allow companies and users to trade their wares in a decentralized market.

 With regards to esports, which has expanded exponentially in the past years, decentralization can offer new avenues for growth.
 That’s why North American team Tempo Storm partnered with GamerToken.
-Likewise, BUFF, a cryptocurrency-based program, will sponsor Philippine team Digital Devils for the Mobile Legends competition for the 2018 Asian Games in Jakarta.
+Likewise, BUFF, a cryptocurrency-based program, will patron Philippine team Digital Devils for the Mobile Legends competition for the 2018 Asian Games in Jakarta.

 Beyond these instances, we also know that blockchain and cryptocurrency-powered platforms are being established to play a role in esports.
-One such platform, DreamTeam, aims to create a network for sponsorship, salary, prize pool, and transfer payouts.
+One such platform, DreamTeam, aims to create a network for endorsement, salary, prize pool, and transfer payouts.
 Meanwhile, Enjin, which used to be a network for guilds and clans, has created their own Enjin Coin cryptocurrency and network.

 Yes, blockchain technology such as the Ethereum network helps fuel the growth of esports programs and teams.
-This is especially true at the grassroots level where local teams are in dire need of sponsorships and capital.
+This is especially true at the grassroots level where local teams are in dire need of endorsements and capital.
 After all, blockchain technology might be the best way they can compete with the bigger and more established international teams.